-Hernia repair is known to be one of the commonly practiced surgical methods.
+Hernia recurrence is all too common considering that hernia repair is known to be one of the commonly practiced surgical methods.
 Even surgeons know well that this is one of the most common operations that occur in hospitals.
 Due to the commonness of the procedure, various types of operations have been offered in many hospitals around the world as long as hernia repair is concerned.
 There are procedures such as open and laparoscopic treatments for those who wish to undergo this type of surgery.
 However, the type of surgery that can be done to patients will depend on the recurrence rate after the said operation.

 The different causes of the recurrence can be identified by experts in order to find the best solutions needed to treat it.
 Prevention and elimination can be done for the sake of resolving hernia recurrence.
 Various studies and articles that are worth 40 years have been analyzed for the sake of improving the research when it comes to recurrence treatment to ensure a better condition on a patient’s hernia As a result, the causes of recurrence have been analyzed based on the results of the surgeries done for hernia mesh repair.